 What is the Controlled Substances Act?

-The CSA places the substances into one of five schedules according to their dangers and abuse potential, legitimate medical value, and the potential for dependence.
-Substances under schedule 1 have no medical value and the highest potential risks for abuse and dependence.
+The CSA places certain substances into one of five schedules according to their dangers and abuse potential, legitimate medical value and the potential for dependence.
+Substances under Schedule 1 have no medical value and the highest potential risks for abuse and dependence.
 Schedule V drugs have a low potential for abuse and consist mainly of preparations with limited quantities of controlled substances listed under other schedules.
-Schedule 3 falls right in the middle.

 The Dedicated Process of Scheduling Drugs under the CSA

-Beyond the new name brands, compounds, structured chemical changes, salts, isomers and salts of such isomers, it becomes quite confusing to those of us who have no medical or scientific knowledge of sorts.
 CSA schedules are continuously being revised as recreational drug abuse and addictions continue to increase and known hazards continue to present themselves.

 Schedule 3 Drug Types

-Examples of schedule 3 stimulants can include:
+Examples of Schedule 3 stimulants include:

 Depressants

-Example of schedule 3 depressants may include:
+Examples of Schedule 3 depressants include:

-- Lysergic Acid – LSD (listed as a depressant under the CSA although it has hallucinogenic effects.)
+- Lysergic Acid – LSD (listed as a depressant under the CSA, although it has hallucinogenic effects.)

-- Dissociative anesthetics including Ketamine and Tiletamine
+- Dissociative drugs – including Ketamine and Tiletamine

 Hallucinogenic Substances